 This can come via a range of different income streams, as we will discuss below, but it should also be noted that there is no lower or upper limit to the amount of money you need to earn to be classed as a professional sim racer.
 Some will get paid a small income, some might make a side income alongside another job, while others may make much more than the average salary as well.

 1. Be The Best

-This means that in order to make money through racing alone you really do have to perform at the top of your game in order to win.
+In order to make money through sim racing alone you really do have to perform at the top of your game in order to win.
 There is a lot of money to be won, as there have been many competitions in recent years with prize pools in the several hundreds of thousands of dollars.
 For example, in 2019 the iRacing prize pool for the year was $300,000.

-The 2019 F1 tournament had a prize pool of half a million dollars, and although this is obviously being divided up between the top players, it is still a lot of money.
-However, just because there is money in the e-sport of sim racing, it doesn’t mean that it is easy to make a living just by winning races.
+The 2022 F1 Esports tournament had a prize pool of $750,000, and although this is obviously being divided up between the top players, it is still a lot of money.
+However, just because there is money in the esport of sim racing, it doesn’t mean that it is easy to make a living just by winning races.
 This is where the other methods of earning money come in.